 As cities grew during the late nineteenth and early twentieth centuries, lighting became increasingly important for commerce, transportation and public life.
 Brighter gas lighting allowed businesses to remain active later into the evening and improved visibility throughout busy urban centres.

 Lighting was becoming more than a practical necessity.
-It was beginning to influence architecture, city planning and public infrastructure.
-Welsbach’s improvements helped support this wider transformation.
+It was beginning to influence architecture, public safety, city planning and commercial activity.
+Welsbach’s improvements helped support this wider transformation of urban life.

 Welsbach’s innovations helped bridge the gap between traditional gas lighting and the electrical systems that followed.
-This period is explored further in the transition from flame to filament lighting.
+This period is explored further in the move from flame to filament lighting.

 The move from gas lighting to electric lighting was gradual rather than immediate.
 For many years both technologies existed side by side, with gas systems continuing to serve areas where electrical infrastructure remained limited.

-Welsbach helped extend the usefulness of gas lighting during this transition.
-By improving brightness and efficiency, the company allowed gas systems to remain competitive while electric lighting technologies matured.
+Welsbach helped extend the usefulness of gas lighting during a period of rapid technological change.
+By improving brightness and efficiency, the company allowed gas systems to remain practical while electric lighting technologies continued to mature.

 Why Welsbach Remains Important Today